the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 In fact, ML-based retrieval has been around for quite some time.

 I've been building retrieval methods for semantic search and adjacent techniques for the better part of the last decade.
-Many others have been doing so for a lot longer.
+Many others have been building similar things for a lot longer.

 Modern generative LLMs let us turbo-charge how retrieved results are used and surfaced, but without good retrieval, you don't have good AI.

 This is why **embeddings are the secret sauce of modern AI**.

-They let us transform messy, multidimensional relationships into crisp similarity problems.
+They let us transform messy, multidimensional relationships into crisp similarity problems, and hence powerful retrieval methods.

 This isn't just useful for agentic RAG: embeddings power recommendations, clustering, context compression, and more.

 The most interesting problems I encountered during my job search involved leveraging embeddings for problems involving multi-layer, not-necessarily-tabular data relationships.
-Think matching customer support tickets to knowledge base articles across different product lines, user types, and contexts - exactly the kind of messy problem that embeddings are well-equipped to solve.
+Think matching customer support tickets to knowledge base articles across different product lines, user types, and contexts — exactly the kind of messy problem that embeddings are well-equipped to solve.

 You should:
 - understand why embeddings are powerful at a very deep level (and be able to ELI5)